ascott1/ethical-web-dev/web-apps-that-work-everywhere/04-web-performance.md

 Web Fonts have provided the ability to add rich typography to our sites.
 This has been a fantastic development for design, as [95% of Web Design is typography](https://ia.net/know-how/the-web-is-all-about-typography-period).
 57% of websites now use custom fonts[^1], with the average web font size of font resources measuring over 138kb[^2].
 This means that font resources can account for a fairly large amount of our front-end resources, but through optimization and font-loading techniques we can ensure that custom web fonts do not create a significant performance hit for our site.

 The first step to serving improved web fonts is through optimization.
-The simplest for of font optimization is to limit the number of styles and weights of a typeface that will be used on the page.
+The simplest font optimization is to limit the number of styles and weights of a typeface that will be used on the page.
 Web font services such as Typekit, Google Web Fonts, Webtype, and others allow users to be specific about the styles, weights, and character glyphs required when serving a typeface.
 If you are self-hosting or using an open source font the tools [Subsetter](http://www.subsetter.com/) or Font Squirrel’s [Web Font Generator](https://www.fontsquirrel.com/tools/webfont-generator) provide the ability to remove glyphs or additional language support, reducing the file size of the font files.

 Once we have optimized file size of our typefaces, we can consider how they are served to our users.
 In Zach Leatherman’s post [How we use web fonts responsibly, or, avoiding a @font-face-palm](https://www.filamentgroup.com/lab/font-loading.html) he points out: